Department of Public Works

 Projects will be starting around Town in the late Spring/Summer of 2018, for more information: Click here for list of current DPW Projects

 Due to the China-crisis recycling issues, The Town of Manchester is not currently able to separate out and send rigid plastics for recycle.
-These items; 5 gallon pails, children's outdoor toys, plastic totes, garden chairs etc must now be disposed of either curbside in an orange trash bag or if too large, with a $10 large item sticker and placed curbside alongside your trash on your regular collection day.
-Please remember only one large item per household per week and all trash, recycle and large items must be curbside by 7 am on your collection day.
+These items; 5 gallon pails, children's outdoor toys, plastic totes, garden chairs etc must now be disposed of either curbside in an orange trash bag or if too large, by pre-scheduling and prepayment with Waste Management as a curbside bulk item pick-up (800-972.4545).
+Multiple items per week can be scheduled.
+Please remember all trash, recycle and large items must be curbside by 7 am on your collection day.

 The Transfer Station now accepts standard Auto batteries for recycling with a $10 sticker pre-purchased from the Town Clerk's office in Town Hall.
 Please see the attendant on arrival at the Transfer Station.